MusalaSoft/atmosphere-docs/usage/device-settings.md

-## Using Device Settings Manager ##
+## Using Device Settings Manager

-Before getting or inserting some android system settings, testing device should be selected.
+Before getting or setting device system settings, a testing device should be selected.
 More information about getting the preferred device is available [here](get-device.md).

-Device instance, created after this step, already offers some functionalities related with manipulation of the Android settings, such as getting screen orientation, setting airplane mode or screen off timeout.
-But for the most curious users Atmosphere provides Device Settings Manager for getting or inserting all kinds of Android device settings.
+The `Device` instance offers some functionalities related to manipulation of system settings, such as getting the screen orientation, setting airplane mode or screen off timeout but for the most curious users Atmosphere provides Device Settings Manager for getting and setting all kinds of device settings.
 Instance of the settings manager for the current device can be created as follows:
 ```java
 DeviceSettingsManager deviceSettings = device.getDeviceSettingsManager();
 ```

-Simple examples will be given to explain the usage of the provided manager.
-There is an enumeration - !AndroidSystemSettings, representing miscellaneous system preferences.
+The following examples will explain the usage of the provided manager.
+The `AndroidSystemSettings` enumeration represents miscellaneous system preferences.

-The following example will change the brightness of the screen:
+To change the brightness of the screen:
 ```java
 int defaultBrightness = deviceSettings.getInt(AndroidSystemSettings.SCREEN_BRIGHTNESS);
 System.out.println("Default brightness: " + defaultBrightness);